Ebuka-Onyekwe/melitatest/README.md

 Before you run, after this repo has been downloaded/cloned, kindly type the following command in your terminal/command line to install dependencies if any : npm i

-To run this app, type the following command in your terminal/command line : ionic serve
+To run this app, type the following command in your terminal/command line :ng serve or ionic serve